Nutritious School Meals

 School Open Evening – September

-This event is attended by the Catering staff and student helpers.
+This event is usually attended by the Catering staff and student helpers.
 Mrs Naylor is available to answer parental questions about school meals and show some examples of previous menus/feedback and results of the last student survey.
 Bite size tasters are offered to prospective students and parents.